zbateson/mb-wrapper/README.md

 composer require zbateson/mb-wrapper
 ```

+## Php 7 Support Dropped

+As of mb-wrapper 2.0, support for php 7 has been dropped.

 ## Requirements

-mb-wrapper requires PHP 7.1 or newer.
-Tested on PHP 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, and 8.2 on GitHub Actions.
+mb-wrapper requires PHP 8.0 or newer.
+Tested on PHP 8.0, 8.1, 8.2, and 8.3 on GitHub Actions.

+## New in 2.0

+If converting or performing an operation on a string fails in iconv, an UnsupportedCharsetException is now thrown.

 ## Description

 MbWrapper is intended for use wherever mb_* or iconv_* is used.
-It scans supported charsets returned by mb_list_encodings(), and prefers mb_* functions, but will fallback to iconv if a charset isn't supported.
+It scans supported charsets returned by mb_list_encodings(), and prefers mb_* functions, but will fallback to iconv if a charset isn't supported by the mb_ functions.

 A list of aliased charsets is maintained for both mb_* and iconv, where a supported charset exists for an alias.
 This is useful for mail and http parsing as other systems may report encodings not recognized by mb_* or iconv.